 Table of Contents

 Paper cup garland

 Image source: Adventures of A Middle Sister

-If there’s a Diwali decor piece that’s ever present, it’s a paper cup garland.
+If there’s a Diwali decor piece that’s ever-present, it’s a paper cup garland.
 After Diwali ends, you can let it hang for longer, if not for all year round!
 For this, it’s recommended to use LED lights instead of fairy lights, as fairy lights can get hot pretty quickly and present a fire hazard with the paper.

 This diwali decoration lights will be the hole where your light bulbs poke through, so keep it small to prevent the paper cups from slipping off.
 Slip the light bulbs to the bottom of each paper cup.
 Do this until you cover the whole length of the garland.

-2. Crepe paper toran
+Crepe paper toran

 Image source: Oh Happy Day

-To create your own toran, get crepe papers in various colours of your choice.
+To create your own toran, get crepe papers in various colors of your choice.
 Follow the instructions here to make the toran.
 You can also add gold bells at each end to make it more festive.
 When Diwali is over, don’t throw away your toran, keep it for other festivals or gatherings!

-3. Candle inside a jar
+The candle inside a jar

 Image source: Ezy Shine

 This one is such a gem.
 Quick and easy to make, with an elegant result.
 Simply pick a few mason jars in various sizes, wrap them with laces, ribbons, or yarns, and place your candle and its holder inside.

 Paper bag luminaries

 Image source: Mirador